learn-co-curriculum/phase-0-wsl2-env-git-github/README.md

    used to sign up to GitHub and press `<Enter>`
 5. Type `git config --global init.defaultBranch main` to [update the default branch name][] to `main`
-6. Type `ssh-keygen` and press `<Enter>`, for each prompt **do not type anything**, just continue to press `<Enter>`.
-It's particularly important that you **do not enter a passphase** and leave the passphrase empty when prompted; otherwise, you'll have to enter that passphrase any time you interact with GitHub (which will happen a lot during the program); and you may run into issues submitting assignments later.
+6. Type `ssh-keygen` and press `<Enter>`.
+For each prompt **do not type anything**, just continue to press `<Enter>`.
+It's particularly important that you **do not enter a passphase**; you should leave the passphrase empty when prompted.
+If you enter a passphrase here, you'll have to enter it every time you interact with GitHub (which will happen a lot during the program).
+   You may also run into issues submitting assignments later.
 7. Type `cat ~/.ssh/id_rsa.pub | clip.exe` and press `<Enter>`.
 This will copy
    your SSH key to your clipboard
 8. Open the [GitHub New SSH key form][ssh form]